sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/login_form.md

 }
 ```

-In this example, the github auth provider will not be shown on the login form at all.
-Only Gitlab auth provider will be shown.
+In this example, the GitHub auth provider will not be shown on the login form at all.
+Only the GitLab auth provider will be shown.